slwu89/density-estimation/README.md

 This is an R package that runs the algorithm described in Ram, P., & Gray, A. G. (2011).
 Density estimation trees. https://doi.org/10.1145/2020408.2020507

-It depends on mlpack and the RcppMLPACK project, see http://www.mlpack.org and https://github.com/rcppmlpack/RcppMLPACK1
+It depends on code from mlpack, see http://www.mlpack.org.

+To install this package, you must have first installed the Rcpp, RcppArmadillo, and igraph packages, which it depends on.
+Then you can install it from github directly with devtools::install_github("slwu89/density-estimation", subdir="det11")

 To test it with some sample data, you can do (remember to transpose the data):